Professional Development & Leadership

 Never Stop Learning

 Participation in professional associations and building skills through on-going training demonstrates your commitment to quality care for children.

 An awareness and understanding of public policies and a willingness to serve as an advocate for positive change establishes your credibility as a leader.

-Visit the ND CCR&R Training Center to search and register for training related to ND Core Competency: Professional Development & Leadership.
+Visit the Child Care Aware® of North Dakota Training Center to search and register for training related to ND Core Competency: Professional Development & Leadership.